Study Abroad in Rome - Frequently Asked Questions

 A Consortium Agreement between John Cabot University and your home institution may be established in order to transfer your financial aid.
 Students should contact the Financial Aid or Study Abroad office of their home University to find out the policies on financial aid transfer, and visit the John Cabot website.
 Please submit consortium agreements and direct any specific questions to [email protected].

 Yes!
 To recognize the important role visiting students have in promoting JCU's mission, scholarships that range from $500 to $2,000 are available for visiting students who qualify.
-Please fill out a JCU visiting student scholarship application.
-You should also check out external scholarship opportunities here.
+Please fill out a JCU Study Abroad Scholarship application.
+Find out more about Study Abroad Financial Aid and external scholarship opportunities.

 Email an Admissions Counselor in Rome at [email protected], call from the U.S. toll-free at 1-855-JCU-ROMA, or call from outside the U.S. at +(39) 06-681-9121.
 You can also ask your question on Facebook or Twitter.